Become a Citizen Scientist: Join a Community Project at SoundBio

 You are welcome to check out your first event for free.
 To continue participating in a community project, please sign up to become a member.

 Have an exciting idea for a new Community Project?
 Fill out the Community Project Interest Form.
-After you fill out the Interest Form, a member of the SoundBio Lab Community Project Committee will get in touch with you via email to answer any questions about the application process.
+After you fill out the Interest Form, a member of the SoundBio Community will get in touch with you via email to answer any questions about the application process.

 Community Project OVERVIEW